2018-2019 ND-ECI Seed Funding Program

 - For questions about research and funding at ND-LEEF, contact Brett Peters.

-- The student's advisor/PI must be a member in good standing with either ND-ECI, the Eck Institute for Global Health, or Notre Dame’s Genomics and Bioinformatics Core Facility.
-Students should check with their advisors if they are unsure
+The student's advisor/PI must be a member in good standing with either the Environmental Change Initiative, the Eck Institute for Global Health, Notre Dame’s Genomics and Bioinformatics Core Facility, or the Harper Cancer Institute.
+Students should check with their advisors if they are not sure of their PI’s affiliations.

 Additional environmental student research opportunities: